Close button

 Hosted by: Julia Winston

 About: Refamulating is a podcast that celebrates different ways to make a family.
 A generation ago, most Americans were guided by the idea of the nuclear family: a mom, a dad, two kids, and a derpy dog.
 Many still have a family like this, and that’s great!
 But the numbers show it doesn't represent the majority of American households.
 In fact, there is no one-size-fits-all for what a family should look like.
-We’re collectively reformulating our understanding of what makes a family in today’s world.
-We call this refamulating, and this show invites us to understand it one story at a time.
+Society is continuously reformulating our understanding of what makes a family in today’s world.
+Host Julia Winston calls this refamulating, and her podcast explores this concept one story at a time.

 Donor Egg Support Conversations